70G37H3R/Install_Hyperledger_Ubuntu20/README.md

 fabric-repo/hlf_raft$ mkdir bin && cp -r ../fabric-samples/bin/ .
 ```

-5. If you do a ls in your `bin` folder within your `raft-fabric-sample`, you should see the following:
+5. If you do a ls in your `bin` folder within your `hlf_raft`, you should see the following:

 ```
 fabric-repo/hlf_raft/bin$ ls